zenorocha/liferay-learn/docs/dxp/7.x/en/collaboration-and-social/wiki/user-guide/creating-wiki-pages.md

 # Creating Wiki Pages

-When navigating to the _Wiki_ widget for the first time, there is a default wiki page called _FrontPage_.
-Users can use this to make their first wiki page.
+The _Wiki_ widget starts with a default wiki page called _FrontPage_.
+Users can edit this page to make their first wiki page.

 By default, only authenticated users have the ability to create _Wiki_ articles; guests must sign in first.